 If login:auth eq "shibboleth";

-in front of whichever Shibboleth routing method you use.
+in front of whichever SAML routing method you use.

-Users who want to login with Shibboleth will click this special link, whereas other users will use the login form.
+Users who want to login with SAML will click this special link, whereas other users will use the login form.

 To determine the attributes that are available for use, access the EZproxy administration page, then the Manage Shibboleth page, and use one of the options provided to display your attributes.
 Note that auth: is placed in front of the attribute name that appears on this page.
 For the attribute name, if both a name and a friendly name appear, you can use either after auth:.
 If a value appears in the scope column, then an @ sign and this scope value must be added to the end of the attribute name.